bcoyte/SurfPlus/README.md

 9. **Incident Table Enhancements**: Adds additional buttons to the incident table, such as "Reopen", "Download PDF", and "Download CSV", and applies color formatting to the status column.

 10. **Radio Buttons for Communication Method**: Adds radio buttons above the message textarea to select the communication method (e.g., radio, phone, email).

+11. **Weather and Marine Data Integration**: Fetches and displays current weather, marine, and forecast data based on the incident's latitude and longitude.

+12. **Time Open Counter**: Calculates and displays the duration an incident has been open, updating in real-time.

+13. **Helicopter Notification Alert**: Displays a prominent alert when a helicopter service is involved in the incident, reminding the user to notify relevant authorities.

+14. **Weather Button**: Adds a "Weather" button that opens a modal displaying detailed weather information for the incident location.

+15. **Responsive Design Improvements**: Adjusts the layout and styling of various elements to improve responsiveness and readability on different screen sizes.

+16. **Visual Counter for Service Statuses**: Displays a visual counter showing the count of services in each status (e.g., Notified, Enroute, Arrived).

+17. **Collapsible Responding Services**: Makes the "Responding Services" section collapsible, automatically collapsing it if there are more than 10 rows in the table.

+18. **Card Title Renaming**: Renames the "Response SMS Notification" card title to "Response SMS Notification (Callout SMS)" and the "Generate Message" card title to "Generate Message (Notification SMSs and SitReps)".

 ## Installation